ariebovenberg/snug/README.rst

 7. **Function- or class-based?
 You decide**.
-   Class-based queries and inheritance can be used to keep everything DRY:
+   One option to keep everything DRY is to use class-based queries and inheritance:

    .. code-block:: python